 China mandates 98 days of maternity leave and allows provinces flexibility to add their own rules.

 15 days can be used as prenatal leave.
 Mothers who are aged 24 or older at the time of birth are considered “late childbirth” and are eligible for additional maternity leave, the amount of which is determined based on the province where the mother lives.
-Additional leave may be available in other circumstances if there is a difficult birth, such as a caesarean section.
+Additional leave may be available in other circumstances if there is a difficult birth, such as a cesarean section.

 The social security bureau pays for the leave with contributions that are paid into the system every month as part of an employee’s social insurance deductions.
 The amount of pay is determined by comparing the employee’s average wages over the 12-month period prior to birth to the average salary offered by the employer.
 The social security bureau pays the higher of these two figures, subject to a maximum.